 Kevin advised Michelle to contact her local budget advisory service.
 “This was a huge help, to at least make a start to get my finances under control,” said Michelle.

 They also discussed getting a doctor’s referral so that Michelle could get support from the local DHB alcohol and drug service.

 Michelle began seeing an addiction counsellor almost immediately and started her addiction recovery journey.
 After some feedback from an unsuccessful job application, Michelle discovered that her referees were not as supportive as she had expected.
 Michelle could not approach these people herself, so Kevin made a few calls to work out what was going on.

 “This was a turning point for me.
 My employment consultant outlined the support that Workwise would give me once I was in a new role.
 My referees assured him that they would provide supportive references if I had the support of Workwise,” said Michelle.

 Kevin worked with Michelle using strength-based practice.
 Reflecting on successes and inner resources provided a lens for Michelle to view herself again as someone with a good level of ability.
 Once some of the COVID-19 restrictions lifted, Michelle interviewed for a role she had applied for earlier.
 Her confidence had increased, and she now had solid referees.

 Michelle was delighted to receive a job offer.

-She wishes to keep on building on her confidence to a point where she can envisage planning to return to her previous professional career.
+She hopes to keep building up her confidence to a point where she can envisage a return to her previous professional career.

-“Helping Michelle to connect with clinical resources to overcome addictions and budget advice to help her manage finances has helped her to reduce stress and increase her clarity of thought,” said Kevin.
+“Helping Michelle to connect with clinical resources to overcome her addictions, and budget advice to help her manage her finances, has helped her to reduce stress and increase her clarity of thought,” said Kevin.

 “I now know that if I have any issues in my new role, my employment consultant will be just a call away.
 He will work with me and my new employer to make sure that we get things resolved,” said Michelle.